My Home Lab Infrastructure

 The changes that made the environment reliable, repeatable, and easy to operate.

-• Proxmox Backup Server with scheduled jobs and off-site PBS target on remote Pi
+• Proxmox Backup Server with scheduled jobs and regular restore checks

 Learning Outcome: This hands-on experience, combined with professional cloud infrastructure work at ZAVA, has strengthened my skills in system administration, network management, infrastructure automation, and secure operations.